A coupling-based approach to f-divergences diagnostics for Markov chain Monte Carlo: Introduction

+In this article, Markov chains are started using samples from a tractable distribution $\mu_0$, and we write $\mu_t = \mu_0 K^t$ for the marginal distribution of the chain at time $t$.
 Gaussian distributions are denoted as $\mathcal{N}(\mu, \Sigma)$, where $\mu$ and $\Sigma$ are the mean and covariance of the distribution, respectively.
 We do not distinguish between the multivariate and the univariate cases.
 The vector of $n$ ones is denoted $1_n$, the vector of $n$ zeroes $0_n$, and we write $I_n$ for the identity matrix of size $n$.